mobify/mobify-code-style/css/sass-best-practices/readme.md

 Extended selector always goes after regular selector.

-In the most cases `%extend`ed selector should be named after existing selector.
+In the most cases extended selector should be named after existing selector.

 ```
 .c-component,